ncatlab/nlab-content/pages/7/2/5/2/2527/content.md

 If we additionally assume the (possibly global) [[axiom of choice]], then not only is any category [[equivalence of categories|equivalent]] to a canonical strict category, but every (ana-)functor is [[naturally isomorphic functors|naturally isomorphic]] to a strict functor, so the notions have little to no mathematical content.
 But in other foundations, these facts may not be true.

 Moreover, even in set-theoretic foundations with global $AC$, the notion of strict category is not meaningless: calling a category strict signals that we intend to *make use of* the equality relation on its objects.
-When taking the [[nPOV]], we often adopt the [[philosophy|philosophical]] position that [[category theory]] is fundamentally about weak categories; see the discussion at [[evil]].
+When taking the [[nPOV]], we often adopt the [[philosophy|philosophical]] position that [[category theory]] is fundamentally about weak categories; see the discussion at [[principle of equivalence]].
 However, strict categories still do occasionally arise in mathematical practice; see the examples below.

 ## Definition